Anusha-raju/Utopia/README.md

 #### **ANOVA** test to check if there is difference in income based on industry in world2.

-Using a significance level of 0.05.
+Using a significance level of 0.05.<br><br>

-Stating the Hypothesis:
+Stating the Hypothesis:<br>
-Null hypothesis: There is no difference in income based on industry.
+Null hypothesis: There is no difference in income based on industry.<br>
-Alternate hypothesis: There is difference in income based on industry.
+Alternate hypothesis: There is difference in income based on industry.<br><br>

-The obtained test results are -> F-statistic: 18810.332110998344, P-value: 0.0
+The obtained test results are -> F-statistic: 18810.332110998344, P-value: 0.0<br><br>

 ***Conclusion:* Since the p-value is much less than the significance level of 0.05, we have evidence to reject the null hypothesis.
 This suggests that there is difference in income based on industry in world2.**